Best Matter Smart Home Hubs 2026: 11 Compared

 The M100 is a USB-A-stick Matter controller, Matter bridge, and Thread border router priced at just $29.99 on Amazon.
 Matter Alpha's review found it delivers "nearly identical Thread and Matter performance" to the much pricier M3 for smaller setups, with "zero connectivity issues over three weeks" of testing.
 Its USB-stick form factor lets you plug it into a router, power bank, or any USB adapter, and it strengthens the Thread mesh as one of the cheapest Thread border routers available.
 It bridges Aqara's own Zigbee devices (not third-party Zigbee) into Apple Home, Alexa, Google Home, and Home Assistant.
 Best paired with an Aqara-heavy fleet or as a low-cost Thread extender. [src2, src6, src7]

-The M3 is the most capable single-box Matter/Thread hub with on-device storage.
+The M3 is the most capable single-box Matter/Thread hub with on-device storage, and multiple 2026 roundups now rank it the best all-round Matter controller.
 It supports Zigbee 3.0 (up to 128 child devices), Thread border router, Matter controller, Wi-Fi, Bluetooth, IR blaster, and PoE — with no microphone or camera and a low ~2-5W power draw versus 10-25W for a Home Assistant server.
 It bridges to Apple Home, Alexa, Google Home, SmartThings, and Home Assistant, and the IR blaster can control legacy TVs and ACs.
 The best choice when you want a no-mic, locally-orchestrated Matter hub that still pulls existing Zigbee gear into a Matter ecosystem. [src2, src3]

 Best Alexa Hub + Speaker: Amazon Echo Dot Max (~$100) — Check price